SorryQuick/external-dx11-overlay/Troubleshooting-Guide.md

 - If for whatever reason Blish asks you for an update, do **NOT** update it.
 For now, the only way to update it is to download a new release from this repo.
 Modules themselves may still be updated freely.
 - If you are using the Event Table module, it needs a specific version that works with WINE, you cannot use the normal one.
 - Issues installing dotnet48.
 First, make sure this is required to begin with, it usually is not.
 If it tells you it's already installed or a more recent version exists but it still does not work, try making a new prefix and installing dotnet48 into that fresh one.
 If you get error messages related to 32/64 bits, this is normal, just ignore.
+- Crash when launching Blish due to Shared Textures not being supported.
+To solve, simply use DXVK (not DXMT and others) version 1.10.1 or more recent.

 ## Known issues
 These are some known issues that are being worked on.
 This **may be outdated**.
 For more information, look at the issues page.